Criminal Defense Attorney

 In that case, we will submit our own evidence to build a strong defense in your favor and file the appropriate pre-trial motions to suppress evidence if we determine that it was illegally obtained.
 In some cases, we can get your case dismissed due to lack of evidence.
 If not, we will take your case to court, present evidence on your behalf, establish reasonable doubt, and seek to obtain a more favorable outcome in your case.

-What Other Types of Consequences
+Other Types of Consequences in Criminal Cases

 There are a number of other penalties that may be imposed in criminal cases, including:

 - License suspension or revocation